odoo/documentation/general/auth/azure.rst

 =====
-Oauth
+OAuth
 =====

-Due to specific requirements in Azure's Oauth implementation, Microsoft Azure Oauth identification is NOT compatible with Odoo at the moment.
+Due to specific requirements in Azure's OAuth implementation, Microsoft Azure OAuth identification is NOT compatible with Odoo at the moment.